-Black Friday 2017 will be held on Friday, 24th November, and it’s yet another chance for retailers to draw in big crowds who are thirsty for the best possible deals.
+UK Black Friday 2017 will be held on Friday, 24th November.
+It’s yet another chance for retailers to draw in big crowds who are thirsty for the best possible deals.

-You need to be prepared, though, and with that date fast approaching, we’ve got a handy Black Friday email marketing checklist for you to keep by your side:
+You need to be prepared.
+With that date fast approaching, we’ve got a handy Black Friday email marketing checklist for you to keep by your side:

 Set your goals

-More importantly, this day needs to align with your existing goals to ensure you can effectively measure its success.
+This day must align with your existing goals to effectively measure its success.

-Make sure you set a clear revenue goal and start crafting the offers and messaging around that to ensure you grab consumers’ attention and retain a satisfactory return.
+Make sure you set a clear revenue goal.
+Start crafting the offers and messaging around that to ensure you grab consumers’ attention and retain a satisfactory return.

 Work your subject lines